-The need for techniques varies among women.
-Like the bell curve, some women – on one end – will not need any techniques.
-Most will benefit from a few, whether in pregnancy and/or during labor.
-And a few women in every group will not receive the benefits of techniques until they visit with one or even more professionals for specific bodywork techniques.
-This article lists the professionals who offer bodywork to pregnant (and sometimes, laboring) women and then gives a brief description of their service.
-Professional help comes from doctors, midwives and alternative practitioners who each have skills to offer a mother seeking a safer fetal position for birth.
+The need for professional prenatal care varies among pregnant women.
+Perhaps like a bell curve, some women – on one end – will not need any techniques; Most will benefit from a few, whether in pregnancy and/or during labor; And a few women in every group will need specific professional techniques.
+This article describes the professions pregnant and birthing women might use for fetal position or comfort needs.
+Each have skills to offer a mother seeking a safer fetal position for birth.

 Physicians can monitor fetal position with ultrasound.
 When a baby is discovered to be breech (buttocks or feet first), or transverse (sideways), the physician may offer a “version,” or manually flipping the baby by turning the baby with their hands.
 Posterior babies are not manipulated in this manner because it is not likely to succeed.
 It doesn’t seem that it would easy on the posterior baby either.

-A manual version is safer to do after the baby’s lungs are matured, because the force of manipulating the baby can sometimes, fairly rarely, pull the placenta from its warm nest in the uterine lining.
+An attempt to externally turn the baby, External Cephalic Version (ECV) is safer to do after the baby’s lungs are matured.
+The concern with doing one earlier is to wait for lung maturity in case the force of manipulating the baby can, rarely, pull the placenta from its warm nest in the uterine lining.
 An emergency cesarean would be done to try and save the baby.
-To help with the success of the version, a doctor who keeps close watch on the baby may want to use Tributaline, a drug to relax the uterine wall.
+To help with the success of the ECV, a doctor keeps close watch on the baby with ultrasound and may want to use Tributaline, a drug to relax the uterine wall.
 This drug can make moms edgy and jittery for a short time.
 The idea, though, is to make the uterine wall less resistant to turning the baby.
 It is a drug also used to stop premature labor contractions.

 Midwives must have a chance to develop their skills to feel a baby’s position with their hands.
 It takes time and experience.
 In clinic settings where appointments are short, midwives may not have the time (or the training) to tell a breech from a head-down baby in a mother who has a tight broad ligament or firm abs.
 But with experience, midwives can pick up the subtle details of fetal positioning.
 They are more likely to have palpation skills than physicians because the faster the pace of a clinic day, the less time providers have for feeling the baby.
 Nevertheless, sometimes its hard to tell exactly how a baby is lying in the womb.